aprokopenko/justcustomfields/readme.txt

 2. The edit post page meta box with fields created on the settings page

 == Changelog ==
+* Version 3.3.3 - 15 January 2021
+    * Issue fix: Replaced .live method by .on at js scripts.
 * Version 3.3.2 - 12 August 2020
     * Issue fix: Added jQuery migrate for dependents scripts
     * Tests: New tests with WordPress 5.5